Drc3p0/Sou-wester-Arts-Week-experiments/Gloves code/README.md

 library ideas:
 https://github.com/max22-/ESP32-BLE-MIDI

 Using this library currently.
 Encountering an issue with the bluetooth initialization due to an error with the nimBLE library.
 Might need to re-upload the Arduino15 folder esp32 data to fix this?  still figuring it out.
+Uploaded the Arduino15 folder just for debugging reference.
+This file is usually located at: USER/Library/Arduino15

 The ESP32C3 has built in battery management, but there is no LED indicator by default.  this needs to be added to the code manually if you want any kind of power indication. https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/